 Does Photography Enhance Communication and Social Participation for Aphasia?

 Supervisor(s): Emily Nalder, Ruth Patterson

-Examining Innovative Technology Use in Classrooms to Support Inclusive Education
+Examining Innovative Technology Use and Implementation in Classrooms to Support Inclusive Education

 Megan Yang and Danielle Brown